ch3ckkm8/basher/README.md

 ---
 ## Use it along with wyrmgaze

-These variables can also be easily be imported to my attack chain visualization tool wyrmgaze https://github.com/ch3ckkm8/wyrmgaze :
+These variables can also be easily be imported to my attack chain visualization tool https://github.com/ch3ckkm8/wyrmgaze For example, below i import some of the variables i created with basher above towards wyrmgaze:

 ```bash
 echo "$ip1 | *nmap* | $ports1" > test.txt